StBgitname/TicTacToe-v1.0/Readme.md

 - compare Board states to account for mirrored and rotated states (This would greatly reduce the size of the stored data and lead to more efficient learning)
 - random starting player
-- add a menu to choose between different opponents